Loudbooks/PasteBook/README.md

 Navigate to `/etc/nginx/sites-enabled`.

 ## Domain Preparation
-You will need to create a DNS A record pointing to your machine with the root and with the `api.` prefix.
+You will need to create a DNS A record pointing to your machine.
 I use CloudFlare.

 ### Configuration
 Download `pastebook.conf` [here](https://github.com/Loudbooks/PasteBook/blob/master/pastebook.conf) and place it in `/etc/nginx/sites-enabled`.